 An horrific accident at an ungated level crossing.

-It was a couple of days before he came to, and a month before he could open his left eye.
+It was a couple of days before he came to in Cape Town's Groote Schuur hospital, and a month before he could open his left eye.
 He had lost his depth perception because he was vrtuallly unsighted in his left eye and therefore had no "triangulation" to enable distance perception.

 This had been one of his golfing strengths.
 His head ached, he had double vision and he suffered from pain in both legs.
 Those ailments would keep him company forever more.
 He had lost his uncanny gift of reading Greens which had brought him fame and fortune.